Category: Chart and Graphics

 3. Draw a rectangle for each class such that the height of each rectangle is proportional to the frequency corresponding to that class.
 This is the case when classes are of equal width as they often are.

-It may be noted that the area under a histogram can be calculated by adding up the areas of all the rectangles that constitute the histogram.
-The area of one rectangle is obtained by the multiplication of width of the class by the corresponding frequency i.e.
+It may be noted that the area under a histogram graph can be calculated by adding up the areas of all the rectangles that constitute the histogram.
+The area of one rectangle is obtained by the multiplication of the width of the class by the corresponding frequency i.e.

 Area of a single rectangle = width of the class x frequency of the class